2026 - Public Safety: Renewal Program

 Alice Griffith/Candlestick Point – This project provides for the second phase of development at Hunters Point Shipyard, Candlestick Point, and the Alice Griffith Housing Complex.
 The Development Team comprised of the Office of Community Investment and Infrastructure and Developer will pay for the installation of the infrastructure and substructure required for the new 12-kV underground electrical distribution system.
 The SFPUC as the electric utility provider will install the conductors in the conduits, transformers, switches, and metering equipment required for the electric distribution system.

-The costs of the SFPUCs Transmission & Distribution Program is $495.7 through FY2033.
+The costs of the SFPUC Transmission & Distribution Program is $1.2 billion through FY2035.

 SFPUC Hetch Hetchy Power – Streetlights

-The cost of SFPUC Hetch Hetchy Power’s Streetlights Program is approximately $37.2 million through FY2033.
+The cost of SFPUC Hetch Hetchy Power’s Streetlights Program is approximately $49.7 million through FY2035.

 Energy efficiency improvements reduce facility operating costs and electric bills for customers, improve system functionality, and reduce the environmental impact of energy use.
 This program funds energy efficiency investments in City facilities covering the planning, design, and construction of "direct install" projects, as well as technical assistance and project assistance for departments utilizing their own capital funds.
 Energy retrofits include lighting, heating and ventilation, retro-commissioning, and energy management systems projects.
 The SFPUC performs three to five energy efficiency projects each year.
 The budget funds efficiency projects in municipal facilities for departments such as Police, Real Estate, Recreation and Parks, SFMTA, Yerba Buena Center, and Fine Arts.
 Planned funding for lighting and mechanical system efficiency upgrades are consistent with state policies that place emphasis on energy efficiency and that support greenhouse gas reduction.

-The cost of SFPUC Hetch Hetchy Power’s Energy Efficiency Program is approximately $10.0 million through FY2033.
+The cost of SFPUC Hetch Hetchy Power’s Energy Efficiency Program is approximately $10.0 million through FY2035.

 SFPUC Hetch Hetchy Power – Renewable/Generation Power